 The fifth is for the provision of a residual waste treatment plant at Millerhill, jointly procured between Midlothian and the City of Edinburgh Council.
 The contract is for 25 years with an expected commissioning start date of October 2018 and full service commencement in May 2019.
 The asset is to be fully maintained throughout the life of the contract in accordance with the Partner Council's requirements and will be inspected 18 months prior to the end of the contact (contract end date 6th of May 2044) to the ensure that is has been so maintained.
 The asset will then be handed back to the Partner Councils in a condition that is commensurate with such maintenance.
-The contractor does not have any right of renewal on contract expiry.
-Termination of contract is either at contract end date or following the issue of a contractor default notice, the issue of an Partner Council Default notice, or voluntary termination by the Partner Councils with variable notice periods as defined in the contract.
+The contract end date or following the issue of a contract or default notice, the issue of an Partner Council Default notice, or voluntary termination by the Partner Councils with variable notice periods as defined in the contract.